swcarpentry/hpc-novice/index.md

 ---
-layout: page
+layout: lesson
-title: High Performance Computing
+title: HPC in a day
+root: .
 ---